 I hope you can use this model to calculate your EPS and how much Storage is needed.

-It can be a really good idea to also calculate the opposite way – ie. you know your storage consumption your retention period and then you can calculate your EPS, because customers often tend to calculate the average EPS consumption per year incorrect, i.e. they make measurements in a peak period and do not take into account periods of holidays, public holidays, etc.
+It may be a really good idea to also calculate the opposite way – ie. you know your storage consumption your retention period and then you can calculate your EPS, because customers often tend to calculate the average EPS consumption per year incorrect, i.e., they make measurements in a peak period and do not take into account periods of holidays, public holidays, etc.

 In CapMon, we have developed models that can quickly and accurately calculate your Storage.
-If you want to go further, you can contact me. and have an informal chat about how your SIEM solution should be dimensioned.
+If you want to go further, you are very welcome to contact us.

 +45 4079 0385